shmorri/docs-casa-prod/docs/source/plugins/2fa-settings.md

 When admins allow users to set their own 2FA policy, users can additionally:

-- View and remove "trusted devices" they have used to login (e.g. PC, tablet, phone)
+- View and remove their "trusted devices" (e.g. PC, tablet, phone)
 - View time and location (city) details associated with previous login events

 A device/location is considered trusted once the user has passed 2FA.
 Subsequent login attempts from trusted devices / locations will not require 2FA.